LordDemonos/Quarm.Guide/README.md

 4. Unzip all of the files from your download into the folder "BARD"

 5. Login to EverQuest.
 In game, type `/loadskin BARD`.
 This will select the BARD UI and load it.
 The screen will look like your zoning for a moment, then load your new UI modifications.
 Typing `/loadskin BARD 1`, the 1 is optional-- it will keep your current window positions.
+Press ALT + O to open the options menu.
+Navigate to Genearal and select Load UI Skin.
+Select `BARD` for now and click Load Skin.

 *The default folder CAN NOT be altered in any way.
 Any changes made to this folder are overwritten  at start up of the game.